sameena1415/dimagi-qa/README.md

 ## Robot Framework
-This is a POC of NY USH App workflow.
+Script for NY USH App QA workflows.
 To start:

 ##### Install Robot Framework and SeleniumLibrary along with its dependencies using pip package manager.
 ```